CeciliaZuniga-Montanez/website/content/home/publications.md

 **Zuniga-Montanez, C.**, Fricke, S., Lisauskaite, E., Hutchinson, J., & Bowyer-Crane, C. (under review).
 ‘Making sure that people are in a good place is draining, and nobody does that for me’: The pandemic and its ongoing impact on teachers and headteachers.
 Preprint available at https://osf.io/gfsnq

-**Zuniga-Montanez, C**, Davies, C., Ligoxygakis, L., Kascelan, D. & Gonzalez-Gomez, N. (accepted).
-How did COVID-19 affect young children’s language environment and language development?
-A scoping review. *Journal of Child Psychology and Psychiatry*.
-Preprint available at https://osf.io/sdcf3
+**Zuniga-Montanez, C.**, Davies, C., Ligoxygakis, L., Kašćelan, D., & Gonzalez‐Gomez, N. (2024).
+Annual Research Review: How did COVID‐19 affect young children's language environment and language development?
+A scoping review.
+Journal of Child Psychology and Psychiatry. https://doi.org/10.1111/jcpp.14102

 **Zuniga-Montanez, C**. & Krott, A. (2024).
 Late Talkers can generalise trained labels by object shape similarities, but not unfamiliar labels. *Journal of Child Language*.
 1-24. https://doi.org/10.1017/S0305000924000163